Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: INTRODUCTION

-As one of the early works, Salvador~{\it et al.} proposed projecting embeddings from both modalities into a common shared space and minimizing the cosine similarity between them to enable cross-modal recipe retrieval which we conventionally called Joint Embedding (JE)~\cite{im2recipe}.
-Some recent works~\cite{r2gan,ACME,RDEGAN} introduced GAN-based image synthesis from embeddings to obtain more reliable cross-modal embeddings.
-By confirming if the same or similar embeddings can be extracted from the food images generated from cross-modal embeddings, they improved the retrieval performance.
-Furthermore, ACME~\cite{ACME} introduced modality adversarial loss so that it cannot be distinguished whether the embeddings are obtained from images or texts to narrow the modality gap.
+As one of the early works Salvador~{\it et al.}~\cite{im2recipe} proposed Joint Embedding (JE), projecting embeddings from both modalities into a common shared space and minimizing the cosine similarity between them to enable cross-modal recipe retrieval.
+GAN~\cite{gan} was introduced in some recent works~\cite{r2gan,ACME,RDEGAN} for food image synthesis from embeddings to obtain more reliable cross-modal embeddings.
+By confirming if the same or similar embeddings can be extracted from the food images generated from cross-modal embeddings, the retrieval performance were improved.
+Furthermore, modality adversarial loss was introduced in ACME~\cite{ACME} which can narrow the modality gap between image and text embedding.
 Inspired by the success of GAN-based image synthesis in recipe retrieval, we also adopt GAN-based image synthesis in this work.
-However, regarding recipe text embedding, these works~\cite{r2gan,ACME,RDEGAN} simply applied LSTM~\cite{bi_dire_lstm} for encoding recipe texts, which sometimes limits leveraging the information in long and structured recipe texts.

-To address this issue, some other methods~\cite{MCEN,icmr20, h-t} focused on improving recipe embedding learning.
-MCEN~\cite{MCEN} applied attention mechanism, and Zan {\it et al.}~\cite{icmr20} applied BERT~\cite{BERT} for recipe encoding.
+However, regarding recipe text embedding, LSTM~\cite{bi_dire_lstm} was simply applied for encoding recipe texts in these works~\cite{r2gan,ACME,RDEGAN}, which sometimes limits leveraging the information in long and structured recipe texts.
+In order to address this issue, some other methods~\cite{MCEN,icmr20,h-t} focused on improving recipe embedding learning.
+Authors of MCEN~\cite{MCEN} applied attention mechanism, and Zan {\it et al.}~\cite{icmr20} applied BERT~\cite{BERT} for recipe encoding.
 With the trend of Transformer~\cite{atten} in natural language processing, X-MRS~\cite{x-mrs} and H-T~\cite{h-t} were recently proposed to adopt this technique in recipe retrieval.
-The research H-T in particular introduced a simple but effective framework with a Transformer-based structure recipe encoder and self-supervised learning, allowing the model to explore complementary information among recipe texts.
+Authors of H-T in particular introduced a simple but effective framework with a Transformer-based structure recipe encoder and self-supervised learning, allowing the model to explore complementary information among recipe texts.
 Inspired by H-T, we adopt a Transformer-based recipe encoder and self-supervised learning for recipe embedding learning.